Dead2/CryptoGoblin/README.md

 This fork makes LTO compilation possible, and contains a build script that compiles using LTO and a collection of CFLAGS that might provide you with a benefit.

+## HTML and JSON API report configuraton

+To configure the reports shown above you need to edit the httpd_port variable.
+Then enable wifi on your phone and navigate to <miner ip address>:<httpd_port> in your phone browser.
+If you want to use the data in scripts, you can get the JSON version of the data at url <miner ip address>:<httpd_port>/api.json

+## Usage on Windows
+1) Edit the config.txt file to enter your pool login and password.
+2) Double click the exe file.

 ## build.sh
 This will build with LTO enabled, and some really aggressive optimization flags.